May 20, 2018

 Oh, and don’t lie to your homeopath… but a good one will know that you are.

 Homeopaths will generally get a feel for your most apparent constitution (the remedy with which you will initiate treatment) within the first couple minutes of meeting you.
-Your body language, your “aura”, what you first choose to talk about, how loud you are, how you dress, if you look irritated or not, if you act friendly or not, your facial features and bone structure, what you do or don’t say, whether or not you ask about the homeopath’s welfare, etc. all contribute to your overall essence, your constitution, who you really are–or may not be, if you are ill enough (the lower self is heavily exacerbated then; you are not your lower traits!).
+Your body language, your “aura”, what you first choose to talk about, how loud you are, how you dress, if you look irritated or not, if you act friendly or not, your facial features and bone structure, what you do or don’t say, whether or not you ask about the homeopath’s welfare, etc. all contribute to your overall essence, your constitution, who you are at this very moment–or may not regularly be, if you are ill enough (at which point the lower self is heavily exacerbated; you are not your lower traits, at least in the sense that you will shed them as you grow).
 Indeed, people are far more complex than one “remedy type”, but alas, most Phosphorus persons will greet their homeopaths with a smile, unless so ill they cannot muster the energy, or lifeforce, to do so.
-The rest of the consultation will confirm or deny the doctor’s initial suspicions: what you are willing to offer about yourself, how you offer it (some people willingly talk about the facets of their lower self they have rationalized as acceptable in some way, either because they’ve truly dealt with those lesser qualities, or even changed, or because they have twisted them in such a way that they are no longer ashamed of them, suppressing how they really feel), or what you otherwise tiptoe around will all indicate your remedy type.
+The rest of the consultation will confirm or deny the doctor’s initial suspicions: what you are willing to offer about yourself, how you offer it (some people willingly talk about the facets of their lower self they have rationalized as acceptable in some way, either because they’ve truly begun to deal with those lesser qualities, or even changed, or because they have twisted them in such a way that they are no longer ashamed of them, suppressing how they really feel), or what you otherwise tiptoe around will all indicate your remedy type.
 Further probing by your homeopath will be aimed at extracting reality from the stifled, what needs to be healed in light of what you have ignored.

 - Bailey, Philip M. Homeopathic Psychology: Personality Profiles of the Major Constitutional Remedies.
 North Atlantic Books, 1995.
 Print.